timlam/auto-subtitle-translate/README.md

 # Automatic subtitles & translates in your videos

+This also includes hardware acceleration for Llama2 and Whisper.
+Will fall back to CPU if no GPU is available.

+Ensure PyTorch and other dependencies are installed: pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118 pip install openai-whisper transformers

 This repository uses `ffmpeg` and [OpenAI's Whisper](https://openai.com/blog/whisper) to automatically generate and overlay subtitles on any video.
 Then, it uses [pretrained Llama2](https://huggingface.co/SnypzZz/Llama2-13b-Language-translate) to translate the subtitles to 50 languages.

 ##### [Demo Video](https://youtu.be/vkvTpmQ7M48?si=qQLvYzwtsQ4djo4K)